Take a step back for a moment. No, not from your computer screen – take a step back and consider all the ways in which your brain and body interact.

 When you read, your eyes scan a page and your brain deciphers all those symbols, ultimately and instantly creating meaning.
 When you take a bite of a piece of pie, your tongue, through various physiological processes, sends signals to your brain, which in turn “makes sense” of the flavors and tells you that it is pleasant.

-Biopsychology courses explore the mysteries of how the brain and the body form a system in order to help people who suffer from a variety of biological or psychological maladies.
+Biopsychology graduate programs explore the mysteries of how the brain and the body form a system in order to help people who suffer from a variety of biological or psychological maladies.
 Biopsychology may also be referred to as physiological psychology, behavioral neuroscience, and psychobiology.
 Because of the nature of work in graduate biopsychology, curriculums, and the many directions students may choose to go, the coursework covers a wide range of topics and is designed to afford students the greatest breadth of experience possible.

 Biopsychology curriculums include courses that cover memory, learning and neurotransmitters, and their effects on human and animal behavior.
 Biopsychology courses span the physical to the behavioral; students will choose from such offering as: immunology, vertebrate and invertebrate evolution, statistics and laboratory methods, advanced statistics, affective neuroscience, animal models in biopsychology, cognitive and behavioral neuroscience, neurobiology, neuroanatomy, neuropsychopharmacology, and the chemistry of the brain.